dotnet/docs-maui/docs/user-interface/controls/map.md

 - `Altitude`, of type `double?`, which represents the altitude in meters in a reference system that's specified by the `AltitudeReferenceSystem` property.
 - `AltitudeReferenceSystem`, of type `AltitudeReferenceSystem`, which specifies the reference system in which the altitude value is provided.
 - `Course`, of type `double?`, which indicates the degrees value relative to true north.
-- `IsFromMockProvider`, of type `bool`, which indicates if the location is from the GPS or from a mock.
+- `IsFromMockProvider`, of type `bool`, which indicates if the location is from the GPS or from a mock location provider.
 - `Latitude`, of type `double`, which represents the latitude of the location in decimal degrees.
 - `Longitude`, of type `double`, which represents the longitude of the location in decimal degrees.
 - `Speed`, of type `double?`, which represents the speed in meters per second.
-- `Timestamp`, of type `DateTimeOffset`, which represents the timestamp the `Location` was created.
+- `Timestamp`, of type `DateTimeOffset`, which represents the timestamp when the `Location` was created.
 - `VerticalAccuracy`, of type `double?`, which specifies the vertical accuracy of the `Location`, in meters.

 `Location` objects are created with one of the `Location` constructor overloads, which typically require at a minimum latitude and longitude arguments specified as `double` values: